Sassa

-The frazione of Sassa is composed by twelve villages: Brecciasecca, Colle di Sassa, Collefracido, Collemare, Foce di Sassa, Genzano di Sassa, Pagliare di Sassa, Palombaia di Sassa, Poggio Santa Maria, San Martino, Sassa e Sassa Scalo.

-As mentioned, the territory has a dozen villages which until 1927, formed the independent town of Sassa.
+The frazione of Sassa is composed by twelve villages: Brecciasecca, Colle di Sassa, Collefracido, Collemare, Foce di Sassa, Genzano di Sassa, Pagliare di Sassa, Palombaia di Sassa, Poggio Santa Maria, San Martino, Sassa and Sassa Scalo.
+These twelve villages formed the independent town of Sassa until 1927.
 Sassa tries often consider the whole territory and villas that compose it; with Sassa is therefore aimed at the following centers:

 Transport

-Sassa has a station on the Terni–Sulmona railway, with trains to Terni, Rieti and L'Aquila.
+Sassa has a station on the Terni–Sulmona railway, with trains to Terni, Rieti and L'Aquila and Nsfas Status Check.